chesterking123/chesterking123/README.md

 🔗 Reddit: https://www.reddit.com/user/deepcontractor

-Oh and yes don't forget to check out some of my latest projects.
+Oh and yes don't forget to check out some of my latest projects 👇.